dude22072/PokeStats/README.md

 # PokeStats
-Still need the Gen 2 sprites
+Github repo only has Gen 3 sprites for the Gen 1 pokemon

+To use the LUA script, make another script that imports the pokestats lua and calls do_pokestats() every frame

 Requirements:
 Pokestats.exe
 Sprites/
 |-64x64 GIFs of the pokemon.
 Name must be capitalized.
 Status/
-|-BRN.gif
-|-FNT.gif
-|-FRZ.gif
-|-ITEM.gif
-|-NIL.gif
-|-PAR.gif
-|-PKRS.gif
-|-PSN.gif
-|-SLP.gif
 BarFix/
-|-BAR.gif
-|-BARexpBACK.gif
-|-BARexpBLUE.gif
-|-BARexpFRAME.gif
-|-BARhpGRAY.gif
-|-BARhpGREEN.gif
-|-BARhpRED.gif
-|-BARhpYELLOW.gif